vitmalina/KickStart/README.md

 KickStart is a boiler plate for Enterprise Web Applications.
 It is primarily a front-end solution and can be used with back-end written in any language.
-In addition the project includes few server side solutions located in "/api" folder.
+The project includes few server side solutions located in "/api" folder.
 All front-end related source files are in "/web" folder.

 ## Installation